StackVista/stackstate-docs/use/problem-analysis/problems.md

 * One `Problem updated` event for the oldest problem.
 * `Problem subsumed` events will be generated for all other problems.

+### Problem resolved

+When the root cause and all contributing cause components have changed to a CLEAR \(green\) health state, the problem is considered as resolved and will no longer be visible in the StackState UI.
+A `Problem resolved` event will be generated.

+If the components change back to an unhealthy state in the future, this will be reported as a new problem in StackState.

+## Changes to problem root cause

 ### One problem, two root causes